Kon Tum province

-Kon Tum was a former province in the Central Highlands region, the Central of Vietnam.
+Kon Tum is a former province in the Central Highlands region, the Central of Vietnam.
 It borders Quảng Nam to the north, Gia Lai to the south, Quảng Ngãi to the east, Sekong, Attapeu of Laos and Ratanakiri of Cambodia in the west.

 Kon Tum shares borders with Laos and Cambodia.
 It has an area of 9677.30 km2 and a population of approximately 530,000.
 The economy is primarily agricultural.

 On June 12, 2025, Kon Tum was incorporated into Quảng Ngãi province.

 Name

 The name Kon Tum comes from the name of a village of the Bahnar ethnic group.
 In the Bahnar language, kon means "village" and tum means "pool".
 Prior to the adoption of the Vietnamese alphabet in the 1920s, the name was rendered as 崑嵩.

 Administrative divisions

 Kon Tum is subdivided into ten district-level sub-divisions: